-- Worth 0% of the overall grade as it is NOT SUBMITTED (or 50%, depending on how you look at it as described below). - Meant to prepare you for the exam. - Listed in each module along with the key. - o Try this: - Try problems, writing out solution. - Compare your WRITTEN solution to answer key. - Improve by repeating these and trying other problems in the book. - You are ready for the exam when you can do problems like those in the homework with your index card and calculator.
+- Worth 0% of the overall grade as it is NOT SUBMITTED (or 70%, depending on how you look at it as described below). - Doing homework is the best way to prepare for exams. - Listed in each module along with the key. - o Try this: - Try problems, writing out solution. - Compare your WRITTEN solution to answer key. - Improve by repeating these and trying other problems in the book. - You are ready for the exam when you can do problems like those in the homework with your index card and calculator.